Axel-Erfurt/MediathekViewList2sqlite/README.md

 # MediathekViewList2sqlite
-download and convert MediathekView List to sqlite DB
+download and convert MediathekView List to sqlite DB and CSV

 ### Requirements
 - python 3